Science

 The State of Student Mental Health

 The scale of the mental health crisis on college campuses is well documented and continues to grow.
-The Healthy Minds Network, which surveys hundreds of thousands of students annually across U.S. colleges and universities, provides some of the most comprehensive data available:
+The Healthy Minds Network, which surveys hundreds of thousands of students annually across U.S. colleges and universities, provides some of the most comprehensive data available.
+According to the 2024–2025 Healthy Minds Study (N = 84,735):

 The Landscape of Digital Campus Mental Health Tools